JessicaJuliet/meditracker/README.md

 * I want to be able to update my health profile with my personal details
 * I want to be able to add and edit logs to record my medical symptoms over time
 * I want to be able to delete logs I no longer wish to record
-* I want to be able to filter logs by date they were entered
+* I want to be able to filter logs by the date they were entered
 * I want to be able to request an appointment with a medical professional

+**As a website owner:**
+* I want to improve the standard of care between patients and medical professionals
+* I want to provide hospitals and General Practioners with a patient portal application
+* I want to provide chronic illness patients with a way to create, read, update and delete medical data

 ### Design Inspiration
 I sourced a lot of design inspiration for this website by researching patient portals online and websites for hospitals and GPs.
 This provided me with a better understanding of the typical user interface for these applications and the type of colour schemes used.